 News and Commentary

-You’re Never too Young to Begin Estate Planning By Jessica Pendergraft, CFP®*
+You’re Never too Young to Begin Estate Planning By Sean Deviney, CFP®*

-Planning for retirement is often the last thing recent college graduates will think about upon entering the job market and earning a steady income.
-However, there is no minimum age for individuals to start thinking about saving for the future, whether it is for the purchase of a new car or home, to support a growing family, or even to plan for one’s golden years.
-Following are some issues and estate-planning strategies that individuals should consider during every age and stage of their lives.
+Planning for retirement is often the last thing recent college graduates consider upon entering the job market and earning a steady income.
+However, there is no minimum age when people should start thinking about saving for the future, whether it is for the purchase of a new car or home, to support a growing family, or even to plan for one’s golden years.
+Following are some issues and estate-planning strategies you should consider at every age and stage of your life.

 In your 20s

-While retirement may seem like light-years away, it is not something that individuals in their twenties should ignore completely.
-Many employers offer 401(k) retirement plans that allow their workers to automatically defer a portion of their pre-tax earnings to save for the future.
-In some instances, businesses will supplement workers’ savings with an employer “match,” which can be likened to free money.
-Some innovative businesses also have programs that apply the 401(k) concept to help workers’ make automatic student loan payments through their paychecks.
-At a minimum, young workers should aim to save enough to qualify for their employer’s match and maximize those additional dollars.
+While retirement may seem light years away, it is something people in their twenties should not completely ignore.
+Take advantage of your employer’s 401(k) retirement plan that allows you to automatically defer a portion of your pre-tax earnings to save for the future.
+This is especially helpful when an employer provides a “match” to your savings.
+At a minimum, you should aim to save enough to qualify for their employer’s match and maximize those additional dollars.

 In your 30s

-Getting married and beginning family planning is an ideal time for you to start thinking more seriously about the responsibilities you may have to your spouse and children.
-In addition to maximizing contributions to 401(k)s and other retirement plans, thirtysomethings should consider investing in growth opportunities for the future, including establishing 529 savings plans to pay for children’s private K through 12 schooling and/or future college education and establishing trusts to pay for a special-needs child’s ongoing care.
-During this decade, you should begin facing life’s realities and meeting with financial planners to develop estate plans that consider how you will support your dependents in the event of an untimely passing.
+Getting married and beginning a family is an ideal time to start thinking more seriously about the responsibilities you may have to your spouse and children.
+In addition to maximizing contributions to 401(k)s and other retirement plans, thirtysomethings should consider investing in growth opportunities for the future.
+This may include establishing 529 savings plans to pay tuition for children’s K-12 private school and their future college education and establishing trusts to pay for a special-needs child’s ongoing care.
+During this decade, you should also begin facing life’s realities and meeting with financial planners to develop estate plans that consider how you will support your dependents in the event of an untimely passing.
 This can include creating a will, power of attorney and health care directive; retitling assets to protect you from creditors; and exploring the benefits of disability and life insurance policies.

 In your 40s

-At the age of 40, most individuals are settled in their careers and are making more money or taking steps to reinvent themselves and start a new business.
+At age 40, most individuals are settled in their careers and are making more money or taking steps to reinvent themselves and start a new business.
 During this decade, expenses may increase as you spend more on cars, homes and family vacations.
 At the same time, retirement will seem a lot closer.
-With increased income comes greater opportunities to help improve investment performance and maximize tax efficiency for optimal savings.
-Therefore, turning 40 is a good time to review and update existing estate plans.
+With increased income comes more significant opportunities to help improve investment performance and maximize tax efficiency for optimal savings.
+Therefore, turning 40 is an excellent time to review and update existing estate plans.

-In addition to funding a child’s college savings, replenishing emergency funds and reducing debt, forty-somethings should have a nice cushion saved in their retirement accounts.
-Financial planners have the experience to help assess your current circumstances and develop detailed plans to help you achieve your intended financial and legal goals.
+In addition to funding a child’s college savings, replenishing emergency funds and reducing debt, forty-somethings should have built up savings in their retirement accounts.
+Financial planners can help assess your current circumstances and develop detailed plans to help you achieve your intended financial and legal goals.

 In your 50s

 By the time you turn 50, you can hope that your career and financial success have yielded increased financial security and discretionary income.
-However, with retirement closer than ever, it is important that you stay the course with the financial plans you already have in place while allowing some flexibility to enjoy the fruits of your labor.
+However, with retirement closer than ever, your finances should allow you the flexibility to enjoy the fruits of your labor.
 During this age, you might consider new opportunities to diversify your portfolio and create additional sources of income to supplement your retirement savings and sustain you during your retirement years.
 This time is also ideal to start thinking about how you may leave a legacy for future generations through succession planning.

 In your 60s

 At the age of 60, you should be preparing to put your retirement plans into action.
-Now is the time to update ills and estate plans to reflect changes in circumstances, such as divorce, remarriage or the birth of a child or grandchild.
-It is also the time to finalize the details of how you will leave a lasting legacy for your family members and/or the charitable organizations and projects you hold near and dear to your heart.
+Now is the time to update wills and estate plans to reflect changes in circumstances, such as a divorce, remarriage or the birth of a child or grandchild.
+It is also the time to finalize how you intend to leave a lasting legacy for your family members and for the charitable organizations and projects you hold near and dear to your heart.

 To learn more about Provenance Wealth Advisors estate planning services click here or contact us at info@provwealth.com